Keep countertops uncluttered with one easy trick!

 In my kitchen, it can be a trick to prepare food when my countertops are cluttered.

-Over the years, I’ve found a very easy way to reduce clutter on my counters – simply keep things off of my counters.
+Over the years, I’ve found a very easy way to reduce clutter on my counters.
+But it’s embarrassingly simple.

-I follow the same technique in my bathroom – I keep as little on the counter as possible, then I store the rest in cupboards.
+I follow the same technique in my bathroom.
+I keep as little on the counter as possible (just tissues and Q-Tips), then I store the rest in cupboards.

-By keeping things off my countertops, my counters naturally look cleaner.
+By keeping things off countertops, your counters will naturally look neater and cleaner.

-What do I do with the rest of my stuff?
+What should you do with the rest of your belongings?

 So what do I do with everything that’s not on my countertops … and won’t fit in my cupboards?

-Because I own a lot of kitchenware — especially extra dishes for entertaining — I keep my extra kitchen items boxed up in a separate space.
-I’ve done this since my husband and I squished into a tiny apartment when we were newlyweds, then relocated to an equally small townhome with our children.
+Because I own a lot of kitchenware – especially extra dishes for entertaining – I keep my extra kitchen items in a separate space:

-The storage in a different room isn’t ideal, but it definitely helps eliminate clutter and crammed cupboards in my kitchen.
+The storage in a different room definitely is far from ideal, but when you don’t have much space in your kitchen, it helps eliminate clutter and crammed cupboards.

-It’s not a difficult process … which is good, because I love quick and easy homemaking solutions!
+Decluttering countertops is not a difficult process … which is good, because I love quick and easy homemaking solutions!
+But it’s very doable.

 How do you keep your countertops uncluttered?